dewoodruff/RFM69-session-token-ACKs/README.md

 # RFM69-session-token-ACKs

+NOTE: this method is inefficient as the session logic is being implemented in the sketch.
+It certainly works, but a better method is to use my RFM69 library extension located here: https://github.com/dewoodruff/RFM69_SessionKey

 tl;dr - Proof of concept sketches that implement a session key to prevent replay attacks using the LowPowerLab RFM69 wireless library for Arduino.
 The library can be found here: https://github.com/LowPowerLab/RFM69

 The RFM69 library was lacking one critical piece - being able to prevent wireless replay attacks.